This guide breaks down how to cook basmati rice in just 20 minutes. It’s so easy to make rice on the stovetop and budget-friendly too!

 Both white and basmati rice are almost entirely comprised of carbohydrates, breaking down into sugar and giving you a burst of short-term energy.
 However, brown rice retains the endosperm of the natural grain, meaning it qualifies as a complex carbohydrate while white rice is a simple carbohydrate.

 Simple carbohydrates like white bread and white rice break down quickly in your stomach, giving you a rapid spike in blood sugar.
 On the other hand, complex carbohydrates take longer to digest, offering a more gradual rise in blood sugar while keeping you feeling full for longer.

 From a purely dietary perspective, brown rice is likely the better option.
 That said, nutrition isn’t everything.
 Many people simply prefer the taste of white basmati rice due to its sweeter, less bitter taste.

 Of course, you could also opt for our citrus-infused Lemon Rice, packed with peas, carrots, and lima beans.

 To make the best basmati rice, you’ll need water, salt, and dried basmati rice.

 Tips for the Best Basmati Rice

-- Only stir the rice once near the beginning of the cook time.
-If you stir the rice too much, it’ll become sticky.
+- Only stir the rice once at the beginning of the cooking time.
+Stirring too much will make it sticky..